openstack/tacker-specs/specs/2023.1/enhance_placement_process.rst

     .. note::
-      The above is an example, and the reselection target is randomly selected from unselected availability zones.
+      The above is an example, and the reselection target is randomly selected from availability zone candidates.

 + Heal(VDU1-1/VDU2-0)